brawl30092004-lab/sakr-store-manger/docs/GIT_TESTING_COMPREHENSIVE_GUIDE.md

 **Goal:** Test that multiple rapid publishes don't break git state

 **Steps:**
-1. On Device 1:
+1. In app:
    - Edit "Test Laptop" → Change price to $1000
    - Click "Publish to Store"
-   - IMMEDIATELY edit "Office Chair" → Change price to $200
+   - IMMEDIATELY (while toast is still showing) edit "Office Chair" → Change price to $200
-   - Click "Publish to Store" again (while first is still processing)
+   - Quickly click "Publish to Store" again (while first is still processing)
    - ✅ **Expected:**
-     - Second publish should either queue or show error
+     - Second publish should either:
+       * Wait until first completes, then run
+       * Show error: "Publish in progress"
+       * Button is disabled during first publish
      - No git corruption
      - Both changes eventually published

+2. Verify on GitHub:
+   - Check products.json
+   - ✅ **Expected:** Both changes are there (or at least the first one)

 **Pass Criteria:**
-- ✅ Concurrent publish attempts handled
+- ✅ Concurrent publish attempts handled gracefully
 - ✅ No git state corruption
+- ✅ Clear UI feedback (button disabled or error shown)
 - ✅ All changes eventually published

 ---